Allan Barry Stone: Allan Stone Gallery

-This eclectic mix of talent is exemplified by the impressive roster of contemporary American artists the gallery exhibited in the 1962 Contemporary American Art show at the New York Coliseum.
+This eclectic mix of talent is exemplified by the roster of contemporary American artists the gallery exhibited in the 1962 Contemporary American Art show at the New York Coliseum.
 Works by the foremost figures in American art, including Willem de Kooning, Arshile Gorky, Robert Mallary, and Andy Warhol, hung alongside works by artists that were relatively unknown at the time such as George Deem, Thomas Downing, Stephen Durkee, Charles Ginnever, Hans Haake, John Kacere, Bernard Langlais, Robert S. Neuman, and Wayne Thiebaud.

 Stone's strategy of featuring lesser-known artists alongside more established ones helped launch the careers of several artists.
 His exhibition of a then-relatively unknown Joseph Cornell alongside de Kooning resulted in a surge of interest for Cornell.
 He was also known for juxtaposing Western artists with the African tribal art he passionately collected.
 He exhibited Arshile Gorky and John D. Graham alongside power figures from the Congolese Songye and nail fetishes.
 Aside from rare instances such as these, his vast African and Oceanic art collection existed largely for his personal enjoyment and resided in his home.

 The Allan Stone Gallery was Allan Stone's vision.
 Three of Stone's six daughters worked at the gallery during various decades.
 All of them inherited his passion for art and collecting.
 Jeremy Stone followed in her father's footsteps and opened up a gallery in San Francisco in 1982.
 In reflection of this shared enthusiasm, both father and daughter have showcased Mary Lovelace O'Neal.
 Stone was introduced to Lovelace O’Neal's work at his daughter's San Francisco Gallery in June 1984, later showing her at his gallery in New York.
 Records from the Allan Stone Gallery reside in the Archives of American Art.